An overwhelming number of communities rely on outdated accounting programs and billing practices that result in faulty ledgers.

 Are your community association ledgers being kept properly?
 Are they in good enough order that you would sit in a courtroom and swear under oath that they are accurate?
 If you have any doubt here are a few pointers that may help keep your ledgers in good order.

-As with anything you deal with in a community association the first thing you must do is read the governing documents and answer the following questions:
+As with anything in a community association the first thing you must do is read the governing documents and answer the following questions:

 - What is your pay period (monthly, quarterly, annual)?